Why these Fox News loyalists have changed the channel to Newsmax

 Jenny, who said she now watches Newsmax from the time she gets up to the time she goes to bed, was among the 15 longtime Fox News loyalists who spoke with The Post in depth about why they have flipped the channel to Newsmax in recent weeks and months.

-Although Trump has criticized Fox’s news division and encouraged his followers to flip the channel to Newsmax or One America News the majority of those interviewed, all Trump supporters, said they learned of Newsmax from word-of-mouth or from online research.
+Although Trump has criticized Fox’s news division and encouraged his followers to flip the channel to Newsmax or One America News, the majority of those interviewed, all Trump supporters, said they learned of Newsmax from word-of-mouth or from online research.

 “I jumped on it and haven’t looked back,” said 40-year-old technical engineer Jeremy Arant, who was introduced to Newsmax by his friends after the election.